milessabin/shapeless/README.md

     apap2.get == apap
 ```

+These last three bullets under make `HList` dramatically more practically
+useful than they are typically thought to be: normally the full type
+information required to work with them is too fragile to cross subtyping or
+I/O boundaries.
+This new `HList` implementation supports the discarding of
+precise information where necessary (eg. to serialize a precisely typed
+record after construction), and its later reconstruction (eg. a weakly
+typed deserialized record with a known schema can have it's precise typing
+reestabilished).

 * Conversions between tuples and `HList`'s, and between ordinary Scala
   functions of arbitrary arity and functions which take a single
   corresponding `HList` argument.
 One application of this is the `liftO`